Carter Bykowski

-Carter Bykowski (born July 25, 1990) is a former American football offensive tackle of the National Football League (NFL).
-He was drafted by the San Francisco 49ers in the seventh round, 246th overall of the 2013 NFL Draft.
-He played college football at Iowa State.
+Carter Bykowski (born July 25, 1990) is an American former professional football offensive tackle in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the seventh round, 246th overall, of the 2013 NFL draft.
+He played college football for the Iowa State Cyclones.

-Early years
+Early life

 Bykowski attended Eden Prairie High School in Eden Prairie, Minnesota, where he was coached by Mike Grant, son of former Minnesota Vikings head coach Bud Grant.
 He had four catches for 43 yards during his junior season.
 As a senior, he caught 11 passes for 194 yards and nine touchdowns, helping Eden Prairie win back-to-back Minnesota 5A championships and set Minnesota state championship game records for total yards gained (520), first downs (30), and rushing first downs (22).
 His squad was 16th-best prep football team according to USA Today Super 25 rankings.
 In basketball, Bykowski served as team captain as a senior.

 Bykowski was the 10th-rated prospect in the state of Minnesota according to Rivals.com, while Scout.com rated him as the 69th tight end nationally.